Felixstowe branch line: Great Eastern Railway (1879–1922)

 On 1 September 1879 the Great Eastern Railway (GER) took over operation of the line, although the Felixstowe company retained ownership until 5 July 1887 when it sold the railway to the GER while retaining the dock (which had opened for traffic in April 1886) and associated railway lines, changing its name to the Felixstowe Dock and Railway Company to reflect its main interests.
 In May 1887 an Act of Parliament was granted for a 3+1/2 mi line from Felixstowe to Felixstowe Ferry but this was never built and the scheme was abandoned in 1892 due to lack of capital.

 From October 1879 some trains to Felixstowe ran through from Ipswich where connections with the GER main line were more convenient. and was running trains through to Ipswich.
 An additional station was opened at Trimley on 1 May 1891.
 Three years later the old Felixstowe engine shed near the Beach station was reopened as a carriage painting depot; about 2,000 carriages were painted here each year until it was destroyed by a fire in the 1930s.

-On 13 July 1891 Princess Augusta Victoria of Schleswig-Holstein, wife of Kaiser Wilhelm II of Germany and a relative of Queen Victoria, arrived on a train at Felixstowe Beach station.
+On 13 July 1891 Empress Augusta Victoria of Schleswig-Holstein, wife of Kaiser Wilhelm II of Germany and a relative of Queen Victoria, arrived on a train at Felixstowe Beach station.
 She and five of her children stayed in the town on holiday until 6 August.
 This gave the town a boost as a holiday resort.
 Although the population of the town in 1891 was only 3,507 development was increasing along the higher ground north of the Beach station.
 In order to better serve this end of the town, the GER obtained powers in June 1893 for a short deviation to the line.
 A terminus station was built on what is now Hamilton Road.
 This was opened on 1 July 1898 and named Felixstowe Town station.
 The direct line from Trimley to Felixstowe Beach was closed and all trains therefore had to reverse at the Town station before continuing their journey.
 A new 'Orwell Hotel' was opened at the same time opposite the station entrance.